Email Configuration#

 Note

-Users must have a valid SMTP Email configuration set in their preferences or be allowed to use a shared Email configuration setup by an Admin.
+To send mail, a user must either have a valid SMTP email configuration set in their preferences or be allowed to use a shared email configuration set up by an admin.
 If neither option is enabled, users will be unable to send automated alert emails.